bubdm/etlbox.docu/ETLBoxDocu/articles/pricing/register_license_key.md

 ﻿# Register an ETLBox license key

-If you have received a license file (normally name "etlbox.lic") from us, you need to make sure that ETLBox can read this license.
+If you have received a license file (normally named "etlbox.lic") from us, you need to make sure that ETLBox can read this license.

 You have two options here: